kzu/kzu.github.io/_posts/2017-10-01-building-like-a-pro-primer.md

 > parameterless void methods or entry points (i.e. `void Main()`).

-If your project has more than one target, you can specify which one to run with `msbuild /t:TARGET`, such as `msbuild /t:test` (that the target name is case-insensitve too).
+If your project has more than one target, you can specify which one to run with `msbuild /t:TARGET`, such as `msbuild /t:test` (note that the target name is case-insensitve too).
 You can also specify that more than one target should run in sequence, like `msbuild /t:build;test`